Current sportsbook apps to start operating in Tennessee:

 *Expected (best) betting apps in Tennessee in 2020.
 Mobile Sportsbooks Only.
 21+.
 Free bets bonuses and other promotions to be expected in Tennessee.

-*Expected sportsbook apps in Tennessee by end 2020/early 2021.
-Once mobile applicaitons are live in TN state, we will list the best offers and promotions they may present to their new customers.
-We expect betMGM Tennessee will offer up to $500 bonus in free bets.
+*Expected sportsbook apps in Tennessee by end of 2021.
+Once mobile applicaitons are live in TN state, we will list the best offers and promotions they may present to their new customers. betMGM Tennessee offers up to $500 bonus in free bets.

 Tennessee became the latest U.S. state to move closer to going live with legalized sports betting with news that mobile sports betting sites, such as BetMGM, will be operational before the end of the year.

-The state could launch online sports betting by Nov.
-1 2020, although there’s hope among state officials that the launch date could be moved up if Tennessee betting apps can be put in place and are ready to go earlier than currently anticipated.
+The state could launch online sports betting, although there’s hope among state officials that the launch date could be moved up if Tennessee betting apps can be put in place and are ready to go earlier than currently anticipated.

 It’s clear that in a perfect world, the state would like to have online sports betting up and operational by Sept.
 1, in time for the kick off of the NFL season.